san2488/aaram/README.txt

     snooze button on the alarm has been activated over limit.
 The agent uses bluetooth to locate people nearby and cross-references them with the contact information in the phone (display name must be same as bluetooth name).
-Note, this feature requires an actual bluetooth-capable device; when running on the emulator, it will SMS text a predefined number 555-123-4567.
+Note, this feature requires an actual bluetooth-capable device; when running on the emulator or when no user is found nearby, it will SMS text a predefined number which can be set through
+    preferences.

 Note: The fourth scenario (student wakes up late to catch a delayed bus) is not supported
     currently as query of bus transit information is not included.
 However, this